 Career ReadinessThe PhD is a demonstration of a graduate’s ability to conceptualise and implement an independent program of research, manage a project, organise resources, work with other people and communicate effectively both orally and in writing at a high level.
 Accordingly, a wide range of career opportunities are available to PhD graduates.
 The traditional pathways are to research and academic careers, however, increasingly, graduates progress into other professional areas, including management.

 The University of Adelaide Careers Service prepares, inspires and empowers students to achieve successful career transitions and connect with industry.

-Academic, Research Manager, Researcher, Research Scientist, Research and Education
+Research Manager, Research Scientist, Research and Education

 A PhD comprises an independent, supervised research project mutually agreed upon by the student, their supervisors and Head of School.
 The PhD requires the development and implementation of a rigorous research plan, based on a comprehensive understanding of the relevant literature and the need for answers to questions posed in that literature or as a result of a new theory.
 In addition, PhD students complete a minimum of 120 hours of relevant professional development activities through the University's Career and Research Skills Training (CaRST) program.

 Progress through the degree is tracked through the completion of a number of key milestones.
 These milestones provide an opportunity for the University to review progress and ensure that candidates are well supported to complete their degree in a timely manner.

 The award of the degree is based on the examination of a thesis by no fewer than two external expert examiners of international standing.
 Acceptable thesis formats include a conventional written narrative, publication, combination and a major creative work plus exegesis.
 In all cases, examiners assess the thesis on a number of key criteria including its capacity to make a significant and original contribution to knowledge in the chosen field of research.
 The final outcome is determined by the University following review of all the examiners' reports.